 Image

-Blueberry River First Nations ancestors sign Treaty 8.
+Blueberry River First Nations’ ancestors signed Treaty 8.

 Image

-The government approves and permits projects in Treaty 8 areas which leads to accumulating development in Blueberry River territory.
+The B.C. government approved and permitted many industrial projects in Treaty 8 areas, which led to accumulating development in Blueberry territory.

 Image Source: Fort St. John North Peace Museum